-11.1.2 Cautions before long-term storage
+11.1.2 Precautions for long-term storage

-Before storage, wipe off dust, grime, other dirt, or stains attached to the MG3710A/MG3710E/MG3740A.
+Wipe off dust, fingerprint marks, stains, spots, etc. from the surface of the MG3710A/MG3710E/MG3740A before storing it.
 Put the power cable, DVD-R and other accessories in the accessory box and store with the MG3710A/MG3710E/MG3740A.
-Also, avoid storage in the following places.
+Also, avoid storing the MG3710A/MG3710E/MG3740A in the following places:

 - In direct sunlight for extended periods

 - Outdoors

 - In excessively dusty locations

-- · Where condensation may occur
+- Where condensation may occur

 - In liquids, such as water, oil, or organic solvents, and medical fluids, or places where these liquids may adhere

 - In salty air or in place chemically active gases (sulfur dioxide, hydrogen sulfide, chlorine, ammonia, nitrogen oxide, or hydrogen chloride etc.) are present

 - Where toppling over may occur

 - In the presence of lubricating oil mists

 - At low atmospheric pressure

 - In the presence of frequent vibration or mechanical shock, such as in cars, ships, or airplanes

-- Where temperature range and relative humidity exceed -20 to 60°C and 90%, respectively
+- Where temperature range and relative humidity exceed -20 to 60 °C and 90 %, respectively